 One of the major problems faced by women entrepreneurs is the social attitude and the constraints on them on how to live and work.
 This holds particularly for rural India, where women face resistance not only from male members, but also from the elderly people in the family.
 They find it difficult to accept the principle of equality, and thus restrain women from venturing out.

 Rural women have tremendous potential to become entrepreneurs.
 However, they are not given any scope to learn, or imparted training for learning skills to become self-dependent.
 Thus, the attitude of society towards women restrains them from becoming entrepreneurs.

 8. Restrictions on mobility

 For a business to function smoothly, it requires reaching places for tasks like procuring raw materials, sales, and marketing, etc. The immobility of women makes them dependent on office staff and intermediaries to get their work done.

-Moving in and around the market is a tough job for women primarily due to the global issue of women’s safety.
+Moving in and around the market is a tough job for women, primarily due to the global issue of women’s safety.
 A single woman cannot travel anywhere and anytime for work or business due to their safety concerns.
-Women’s inability to be mobile is one of the prominent reasons why women are held back as compared to men.
+Women’s inability to be mobile is one of the prominent reasons why women are held back compared to men.

 - Special “only for women” buses and metros are a sure shot way to ensure complete safety and convenience for women for commuting.

 - Installing surveillance cameras at the premises will make women feel more secure while meeting people for business.

 Low risk-taking attitude ranks high among the problems faced by women entrepreneurs.
 Women usually tend to evaluate many factors around them and the impact of their actions, before taking any decision, and this makes them low-risk takers.
 Most women, due to not being financially independent and fear of failure, avoid risks required to be taken for entrepreneurship.